Arhke/ctf-problemdev/challenges/problem-dev/problem.md

 When the password function is called, the giant password causes the hash function to hang.
 This tells us that we have guessed the right username.
-We can then use that information to submit to /forgetpass and get the password hash The password is really short (3 digits).
+We can then use that information to submit to /forgetpass and get the password hash The password becomes really short (3 digits).
 This allows us to either brute force the password using the hash or using a rainbow table.
 Here is the solution script {{url_for("solution.py", "solution.py")}}
+Remember to modify the BASE_IP_PORT before running solution.py
 ||
 ## Attributes
 - author: William Lin